Liquor license

-A liquor license (or liquor licence in most forms of Commonwealth English) is a governmentally issued permit for businesses to sell, manufacture, store, or otherwise use alcoholic beverages.
+A liquor license (or liquor licence in most forms of Commonwealth English) is a government issued permit for businesses to sell, manufacture, store, or otherwise use alcoholic beverages.

 Canada

-In Canada, liquor licences are issued by the legal authority of each province to allow an individual or business to manufacture or sell alcoholic beverages.
-Usually several types of liquor licences are available to apply for within each certain province.
-There are many regulations which apply to all types of liquor licences.
-For example, each licence must indicate the time, place and the maximum amount of sale.
-These licences also apply to special events, which may occur outside of the normal setting in which alcohol is served.
-Licence holders must strictly follow all the terms and rules to avoid suspension, fines for non-compliance or revocation.
+In Canada, liquor licenses are issued by the legal authority of each province to allow an individual or business to manufacture or sell alcoholic beverages.
+Usually several types of liquor licenses are available to apply for within each certain province.
+There are many regulations which apply to all types of liquor licenses.
+For example, each license must indicate the time, place and the maximum amount of sale.
+These licenses also apply to special events, which may occur outside of the normal setting in which alcohol is served.
+License holders must strictly follow all the terms and rules to avoid suspension, fines for non-compliance or revocation.
 Most provinces also specify identification regulations in determining eligibility of patrons.
-It is also law in 2 provinces (Ontario and Quebec) that all individuals under 25 years of age must provide sufficient photo ID upon request.
+It is also law in Ontario that all individuals under 25 years of age must provide sufficient photo ID upon request.

 Alberta

-The Alberta Gaming and Liquor Commission (AGLC) licences liquor activities in Alberta, pursuant to the Gaming, Liquor and Cannabis Act (formerly Gaming and Liquor Act), other provincial and federal legislation, and AGLC policies.
+The Alberta Gaming and Liquor Commission (AGLC) licenses liquor activities in Alberta, pursuant to the Gaming, Liquor and Cannabis Act (formerly Gaming and Liquor Act), other provincial and federal legislation, and AGLC policies.
 The AGLC regulates Alberta's liquor industry, which was privatized in 1993 enabling the private sector to retail, warehouse, and distribute liquor in the province.

-In Alberta, five classes of general licences (and a variety of limited, special ones) are issued for the sale or other distribution, manufacture, storage, and other uses of alcoholic beverages:
+In Alberta, five classes of general licenses (and a variety of limited, special ones) are issued for the sale or other distribution, manufacture, storage, and other uses of alcoholic beverages: